bangkokrb/rubyconfth/src/practicalities.md

   - Freebies: Make the most of the free coffee and snack breaks, buffet lunch and official party (the buffet lunch is large enough you probably won't need to eat too much more :D)
 {% endrendercontent %}

-{% rendercontent "section", title: "Code of Conduct" %}
+{% rendercontent "section_text", title: "Code of Conduct" %}
   All attendees, speakers, sponsors and volunteers at our conference are required to agree with the [code of conduct](https://confcodeofconduct.com/).
 Organisers will enforce this code throughout the event.
 We expect cooperation from all participants to help ensure a safe environment for everybody.

   If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a conference staff member immediately.
 Conference staff can be identified as they'll be wearing branded clothing and/or badges.
 {% endrendercontent %}

-{% rendercontent "section", title: "COVID restrictions" %}
+{% rendercontent "section_text", title: "COVID restrictions" %}
   As of October 1st 2022, there are no COVID-related restrictions to enter Thailand (no vaccination proof, no "Thailand Pass", no mandatory tests).
 [Official Thailand Tourist Authority website](https://www.tatnews.org/2022/09/thailand-ends-covid-19-emergency-decree-on-30-september-2022/)

   It is not required to wear a mask at the conference, however you are welcome to do so: conferences are an easy place for diseases like COVID to spread.